Our Familial and Racial Existence in Heaven

 Yet, if we grant this for fathers and sons, why would we deny it for the deepest of all human unions—marriage?
 Why would we say that those who have become one flesh must abandon all the deep affections that we know are now part of their identity?
 It is madness to say that marriage terminates on earth in the sense that those deep relations do not persist in eternity.

-But what does Jesus mean when he says that in heaven “they neither marry nor are given in marriage”?
-It would be folly to accuse the all-wise God of being incorrect, and His answer really seems conceptually necessary to avoid the paradoxes that emerge from the prospect of legitimate re-marriage.
-The only way to avoid the conclusion that polygyny or polyandry can exist in heaven is to substantially alter or abolish the institution of marriage as a whole.
+But what does Jesus mean when He says that in heaven “they neither marry nor are given in marriage”?
+It would be folly to accuse the Son of God of being incorrect, and His answer really seems conceptually necessary to avoid the paradoxes that emerge from the prospect of legitimate re-marriage.
+The only way to avoid the conclusion that something like polyandry can exist in heaven is to substantially alter or abolish the institution of marriage as a whole.
 Yet, that very answer reveals how we can still love our spouses in eternity: there is a difference between the institution of marriage, and the various deep relations stemming from it.
 The official structure of the family, by which God has delegated authority to the patriarch, entails that the rest of the family is bound to obey the patriarch (within limits), just by the nature of his office as husband and father.
 This office is part of a formal structure or institution of the family, a structure that will no longer exist in heaven; the obligations bound up with that structure last only “till death do us part.”
 There will still be deep, abiding affections and relations among family members, but it will not be the case that the family as an authoritative institution will subsist.
-God has reasons for the institutions of marriage and family (and civil government, etc.) in our life here on earth, but He no longer has reasons for such institutions when we are in glory.
+God has reasons for the institutions of marriage and family (and civil government, etc.) in our life here on earth, but He may no longer have reasons for such institutions when we are in glory.

-To directly answer the alienist contention from this passage, then, we say the following: if a woman is legitimately re-married on earth, and she and her multiple spouses achieve eternal life, then they will maintain the deep relationships fostered on earth, and those relations can exist in eternity without envy.
+To directly answer the alienist contention from this passage, then, we say the following: if a woman is legitimately re-married on earth, and she and her multiple husbands achieve eternal life, then they will maintain the deep relationships fostered on earth, and those relations can exist in eternity without envy.
 The formal institution or marital structure will not be present, but the deep bonds formed will, and all without sinful competition.
-The spouses will have plenty of time to be with each other and love each other, and there will be neither sin nor pain.
+The spouses will have plenty of time to spend with each other and to love each other, and there will be neither sin nor pain.

 A Continental Divide